Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models: Proof of Theorem B

-Therefore, it follows that: \begin{enumerate} \item there is an unique attracting periodic point\footnote{Actually, using that $(x_{n_j},y_{n_j})=F^{n_j}(x_0,y_0)\to q_0$, it can be concluded that $q_0$ is the periodic point.} $p_0$ inside $B_{\frac{\ga}{2}}(q_0)$, \item the basin of attraction of $p_0$ contains $B_{\frac{\ga}{2}}(q_0)$, \item the point $(x_0,y_0)$ and the initial point $(z,w)$ verifying (\ref{non}) belong the basin of attraction $p_0$; \end{enumerate} Since the number of attracting periodic point with local basin of attraction with radius larger than $\frac{\ga}{2}$ is finite, we conclude that there are a finite number of periodic attracting points whose basins contain the points of $\La_\e$ verifying (\ref{non}).
-This concludes the proof of the lemma.
+Therefore, it follows that: \begin{enumerate} \item there is an unique attracting periodic point\footnote{Actually, using that $(x_{n_j},y_{n_j})=F^{n_j}(x_0,y_0)\to q_0$, it can be concluded that $q_0$ is the periodic point.} $p_0$ inside $B_{\ga}(q_0)$, \item the neighborhood $B_{\ga}(q_0)$ is contained in the basin of attraction of $p_0$, \item the point $(x_0,y_0)$ and the initial point $(z,w)$ verifying (\ref{non}) belong to the basin of attraction $p_0$; \end{enumerate} Since the number of attracting periodic point with local basin of attraction with radius larger than $\ga$ is finite, we conclude that there are a finite number of periodic attracting points whose basins contain the points of $\La_\e$ verifying (\ref{non}).
+In other words, $\La_{\e}$ is the union of finitely many periodic sinks and the subset $\hat \La_{\e}$ of $\La_{\e}$ consisting of the points violating (\ref{non}).
+Note that $\hat\La_\e$ is compact because it lies in the complement of the basins of attraction of finitely many sinks.
+At this point, the proof of the lemma will be complete if we show that there exists $n_0=n_0(\e)\in\mathbb{N}$ such that $|A_n(z,w)|>\lambda_1^n$ for all $n>n_0$ and $(z,w)\in\hat\La_\e$.
+However, the existence of such an integer $n_0$ follows from Pliss lemma and the arguments of the previous paragraphs.
+Indeed, the non-existence of $n_0$ would imply that there exists a sequence $(z_i,w_i)\in\hat\La_\e$ and $n_i\in\mathbb{N}$, $n_i\to\infty$, such that $|A_{n_i}(z_i,w_i)|\leq\lambda_1^{n_i}$.
+Using Pliss' lemma (as in the previous paragraphs), we would be able to extract a subsequence of $(z_i,w_i)$ accumulating in some point $(z_{\infty}, w_{\infty})$ verifying (\ref{non}).
+Of course, this is a contradiction because $\hat\La_\e$ is compact (and thus $(z_{\infty},w_{\infty})\in\hat\La_\e$ and this concludes the proof of the lemma.

+For later use, we observe that the hyperbolic sets $\La_\e$ can be assumed to be locally maximal.
+This follows from the next claim (compare with \cite{A}).